HaukeBartsch/MagickBox/code/documentation/docs/source/Introduction.rst

 This identifies a stream by an AETitle which has to be used by the sending DICOM node.
 Information about streams is displayed in the web-interface.

 Every processing stream is linked to a system service that is responsible for scheduling the stream.
 Monit is used to monitor these services.
-The monit configuration file in /etc/monit/conf.d/processing.conf contains the call to a system monitoring script that can start/stop/restart the processing stream.
+The monit configuration file in /etc/monit/conf.d/processing.conf contains the call to a system monitoring script which is part of the stream that can start/stop/restart the processing.